Are you required to file a Canadian Tax Return?

 You are required to file a Canadian Tax Return if any one of the following conditions is met:

 1.)
 You Owe Taxes for the Taxation Period

 2.)
 Canada Revenue Agency has sent you a request to file

 3.)
 You & your spouse/Common-law partner elected to split pension income for the tax year

 4.)
 You received a Working Income Tax Benefit Advance Payments

 5.)
-Disposition of Capital Property (Principal Residence, A Boat, Stocks/Shares, Auto mobile, other real estate)
+Disposition of Capital Property (Principal Residence, A Boat, Stocks/Shares, Automobile, other Real Estates)